realliyifei/dl-project-shopee-product-match/README.md

 Uses deep learning techniques in CV and NLP to catch the same product on e-commerce platform Shopee (Source: [Kaggle](https://www.kaggle.com/c/shopee-product-matching/overview)).

-For more detail, see the [report](./Shopee_Product_Match_Report.pdf)
+For more detail, see the [report](./Shopee_Product_Match_Report.pdf).

 ## Problem Formulation:

 Each product has an image and a short title description.
 We're trying to match all of the duplicates.

-In total, we have 32,412 training data and 70,000 test data.
+In total, we have 32,412 training data and 70,000 test data, with around 10,000 classes.
 For more information, see the [data introduction](https://www.kaggle.com/c/shopee-product-matching/data).

 ## Models

-Natural language processing and computer vision
+Natural language processing and computer vision.

 ![](Assets/arch-overall.jpg)